liismaiil/institut-ihmy-share/src/pages/index.md

 ### Adding the page in your space

-we create file in pages dorectory with the token name
+we create file in pages directory with the token name

 ```shell
 get github repository